shacharm2/CarND-Advanced-Lane-Lines/README.md

 ### Discussion
 - Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-# Project Pipeline

-With requirements & specification cleared this section will focus on the project itself